 An average value required for replaced parts and components was estimated for the 25-year lifetime based on statistics and experience within Nordex.
+In total, 8.2 t per turbine are expected to be replaced.
 Replaced components include rotor blades, main bearing, gearbox, generator and inverter.